 She worked in general practice for 5 years before moving to the JCU Referral and Emergency Centre where she worked for 5 years as an emergency nurse.
 She loves every aspect of nursing especially emergency and critical care.

-Emily is recently married and has three horses Emerald, Garnet and Barrack, a cat, Eddie and a hairy Wolfhound, Dakota at home but countless other creatures out at my parents house that keep her busy.
+Emily is married and has three horses Emerald, Garnet and Barrack, a cat, Eddie and a hairy Wolfhound, Dakota at home but countless other creatures out at my parents house that keep her busy.

 Annette first joined us in 2015 as a locum nurse.
 She completed her animal care and and veterinary nursing training in South Australia in 1988.